jasonraimondi/jasonraimondi.com/jekyll/_posts/2018-10-10-optimizing-your-dockerfile-build-and-layers.md

 CMD ["bundle", "exec", "rails", "s", "-p", "3000", "-b", "0.0.0.0"]
 ```

-Notice that we are copying our `Gemfile` and `Gemfile.lock`, then installing our bundle dependencies
+Notice that we are copying our `Gemfile` and `Gemfile.lock`, installing our bundle dependencies, and then copying in our app and running the Rails engine.

 ### Summary